Dhiraj987/job_postings/README.md

 ```
 ### Usage

-Follow along the instruction on the terminal to parse job postings from different websites
+Follow along the instructions on the terminal to parse job postings from different websites

 Once the program runs successfully, a CSV file with all the job postings will be created in the location specified in the program.
 #### Good Luck!